Mahmoud-Osama/2019-8-_Baseball-Tableau-Story-Project/README.md

 # 2019-8-_Baseball-Tableau-Story-Project

 ## Description:
-This project is part of Advanced Data Analysis Nanodegree with Udacity.
+This project is a part of Advanced Data Analysis Nanodegree with Udacity.

 It includes Creating a visualization that shows differences among the performance of the baseball players for Baseball data set containing 1,157 baseball players.